alexeyinkin/eb-1a/2-petition/README.md

 I brainstormed what I could present for each criterion.
 For some, it was multiple instances.
-I aimed not only for the high number of the criteria but also for the high number of the instances of those criteria.
+I aimed not only for the high number of the criteria but also for the high number of instances of those criteria.

 #### I Already Had: